The nuts and bolts of SEO for SPAs (Single-Page Applications)

 In this post, we’ll discuss how SPAs are made, examine the challenges they present for optimization, and provide guidance on how to do SPA SEO properly.
 Get SPA SEO right and search engines will be able to understand your SPAs and rank them well.

-Click the confirmation link we sent to your you email
+Click the link we sent you in the email to confirm your email

 SPA in a nutshell